pooyanjamshidi/pooyanjamshidi.github.io/index.md

 <tbody>
     <tr>
         <td> <span class="label success">08/09/21</span></td>
-        <td> I am thrilled that our collaborative efforts with Eunsuk Kang (Carnegie Mellon University), Mehdi Mirakhorli, and Callie Babbitt (Rochester Institute of Technology) on <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2233873">Software-Driven Sustainability</a> has been funded by NSF; Thank you! (♡).
+        <td> I am thrilled that our collaborative efforts with Eunsuk Kang (Carnegie Mellon University), Mehdi Mirakhorli, and Callie Babbitt (Rochester Institute of Technology) on <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2233873">Software-Driven Sustainability</a> has been funded.
+Thank you, NSF! ♡.
         </td>
     </tr>